12joan/please/README.md

 This behaviour can be disabled using the configuration options described above.
 You can review the prompt before sending it to OpenAI by running `please --show-prompt`.

 See [OpenAI's privacy policy](https://beta.openai.com/policies/privacy-policy) for more information.

+## Development

+With Docker:

+1. Copy `.env.example` to `.env` and add your OpenAI access token
+2. (Optional) Add a custom config in `./config/config.yml`
+3. Run `docker-compose run --rm please rake` to run the tests and RuboCop
+4. Run `docker-compose run --rm please please <instruction>` to run the CLI

+Without Docker:

+1. Create an environment variable `OPENAI_ACCESS_TOKEN` containing your OpenAI access token
+2. (Optional) Add a custom config in `~/.config/please/config.yml`
+3. Run `bundle install` to install the dependencies
+4. Run `bundle exec rake` to run the tests and RuboCop
+5. Run `bundle exec exe/please <instruction>` to run the CLI